 Teaching English as a Foreign/Second Language

-TEFL/TESL
+TEFL/TESL Graduate Program

 M.A. in TEFL/TESL and Graduate Certificate in TESOL Education

-There are two options for pursuing graduate study in Teaching English as a Second/Foreign Language (TEFL/TESL) in the Department of English.
+There are two options for pursuing graduate study in Teaching English as a Foreign/Second Language (TEFL/TESL) in the Department of English.
 One option is the M.A. in English with a graduate curriculum exclusively focused on TEFL/TESL.
 A second option is a 15.0 credits graduate certificate in TESOL Education.

 The TEFL/TESL Master’s Program is a WICHE Western Regional Graduate Program.
 Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible for in-state tuition.